Rhodizonic acid: Oxidation and decomposition

 Rhodizonic acid and the rhodizonate anion can lose one of the CO units to yield croconic acid (CO)3(COH)2 and the croconate anion C5O5(2-), respectively, by mechanisms that are still imperfectly known.
 In basic solutions (pH > 10), rhodizonic acid quickly converts to the THBQ anion (CO)6(4-) in the absence of oxygen, and to croconic acid in its presence.
 At pH 8.3 and exposure to light, solutions are stable for days in the absence of oxygen, and decompose to croconic acid and other products (possibly including cyclohexanehexone or dodecahydroxycyclohexane) in its presence.

 Structure

 Acid

-In solution, the acid and the hydrogenrhodizonate ion are mostly hydrated, with some of the carbonyl groups >C=O replaced by geminal hydroxyls, >C(OH)2.
+In solution, the acid and the hydrogen rhodizonate ion are mostly hydrated, with some of the carbonyl groups >C=O replaced by geminal hydroxyls, >C(OH)2.

 Salts

 In anhydrous rubidium rhodizonate (Rb+)2[C6O6](2-), the rhodizonate anions are stacked in parallel columns, as are the rubidium ions.
 In the plane perpendicular to the columns, these are arranged as two interleaved hexagonal grids.
 The anions are planar.